 Providing connections to community resources and case management.

-CHAP assists adults and children in maintaining their health and understanding how to navigate the healthcare and social service system—thus, reducing costs and improving health outcomes.
+Health Net assists adults and children in maintaining their health and understanding how to navigate the healthcare and social service system—thus, reducing costs and improving health outcomes.
 The program provides a connection to community resources and case management as well as addresses social determinants of health (SDoH).
-CHAP is open to adults and children who have Priority Health Medicaid, Molina Medicaid or are uninsured living in Kent County.
+Our services are open to adults and children who have Priority Health Medicaid, Molina Medicaid or are uninsured living in Kent County.

 How We Help